qq831799/developer-zone/docs/Create a Plugin.md

 git clone --recursive https://github.com/allxon/plugIN-hello.git
 ```

-## Apply a Plugin Key
+## Apply a Plugin Credential

-First, [Contact us](https://www.allxon.com/) to apply a `plugin_key.json` file.
+First, [Contact us](https://www.allxon.com/) to apply a `plugin_credential.json` file.
 With the key, Allxon portal can recognize your Plugin, and make sure your data is signed and safed.

-Here is a example of `plugin_key.json`:
+Here is a example of `plugin_credential.json`:

 ```json
 {